eash-veera/vanillaJSChalange/README.md

-# vanillaJSChalange
+# Vanilla JS Weekend Projects Chalange

-This is a repo of couple of side projects that were made using nothing but vanilla JS.
+##This repo contains couple of fun projects that were built only using web standards and vanilla JS.
+No complicated setup tools, No package managers, No built process and Zero dependancies on gigantic JS frameworks.
+Just projects built to explore the effectivness of vanilla JS in achiving simple goals :D